-Kristin Steele enters her 13th season as the head women's ice hockey coach at Connecticut College.
-Under Steele’s direction, the Camels have developed into a contender in the talent-rich New England Small College Athletic Conference (NESCAC) and have qualified for the conference championship tournament in each of the past six season.
+Kristin Steele enters her 14th season as the head women's ice hockey coach at Connecticut College.
+Under Steele’s direction, the Camels have developed into a contender in the talent-rich New England Small College Athletic Conference (NESCAC) and have qualified for the conference championship tournament in each of the past seven seasons.

-In 2012-2013, Steele and the Camels posted a record of 14-11-1, setting a program record for victories in a historic season of Camel Hockey.
+Steele and the Camels posted a record of 14-11-1 in 2012-13, setting a program record for victories in a historic season of Camel Hockey.
 Connecticut College climbed all the way up to #9 in the NCAA Regional Rankings, advancing to the semifinal round in the NESCAC Championship for the second time in program history.

 The 2010-2011 Camels finished 12-11-2 with an 8-7-1 mark in the NESCAC.
 Steele welcomed one of the strongest recruiting classes in the nation, including Courtney Dumont '15, the 2011 NESCAC Rookie of the Year.